pontem-network/sp-docs/move_vm/stdlib.md

 [PONT](https://github.com/pontem-network/move-stdlib/blob/master/modules/pont.move) module allow to get a PONT type of currency that you going to use in your code.

+{% hint style="warning" %}
+🧙‍♂️ PONT coin is a native coin, means it required to be deposited in VM space first, so before run this example read more about [native balances](./native_balances.md).
+{% endhint %}

 ```rust
 script {
     use 0x1::Account;